Skip to main content

 Inputs and outputs

 Allowed inputs: Extract, transform, route, merge, review, parse.
-Output: Original data with validation results appended.
+Output: The original data as the payload, with validation diagnostics in metadata.validation.
 When failure action is fail and validation errors exist, the step fails and downstream nodes do not execute.

 Common pitfalls

 Fail halts the pipeline and downstream nodes never run.
-If you wanted the run to continue but to flag the issue, switch to Warn and consume the validation.warnings array downstream.
+If you wanted the run to continue but to flag the issue, switch to Warn and consume the metadata.validation.warnings array downstream.

 By default, the endpoint mode looks for valid (or isValid) and errors at the response root.
 If your service returns a different shape, set Response mapping to point at the correct paths or every response will be treated as invalid.